 The answer: that was apparently only part of the equation.

-Along with a number of other changes implemented over recent years, René de Lambert of Delta Points points out in this article posted yesterday the lament of how the upgrades to the premium class cabin of Medallion elite status members of the Delta Air Lines SkyMiles frequent flier loyalty program “will suffer more than ever.”
+As a reaction, frequent travelers lamented of how the upgrades to the premium class cabin of Medallion elite status members of the Delta Air Lines SkyMiles membership program will suffer more than ever.

-Of course, frequent fliers — especially those who do not contribute significantly to the bottom line of an airline — will not be happy and complain that there will be even fewer upgrades than before, as René de Lambert has done.
+Of course, frequent fliers — especially those who do not contribute significantly to the bottom line of an airline — were not happy and complained that even fewer upgrades will be available than before.

 If it seems to you as though the frequent flier keeps losing out on benefits while spending more money to travel, you are not alone in that thought — although there are those people who would disagree with that thought as they would benefit from such changes; and I expect some of them to respond to this article — which brings me to a question I have asked numerous times in past articles over the years: